transport-data/portal/docs/technical-documentation/README.md

 To the edit flow by clicking on a topic card we use the [`group_patch`](https://docs.ckan.org/en/2.11/api/index.html#ckan.logic.action.edit.group_patch) endpoint using the fields present [here](https://github.com/transport-data/tdc-data-portal/blob/main/src/ckanext-tdc/ckanext/tdc/schemas/topic.yaml) being mandatory send an extra field named `type` with a string `topic` in the request, if you want to add or remove parents topics from this topic you can send one more extra field called `groups` with an array of objects with the `name` of the parent group inside.

-<b>Note</b>: this endpoint is a patch, if you don't want to edit a specific field don't send it in the payload and the CKAN will ignore it.
+<b>Note</b>: this endpoint is a patch, if you don't want to edit a specific field don't send it in the payload, and the CKAN will ignore it.

 Example of a POST request to the `group_patch` endpoint: